How to travel by ferry from Scotland to Norway

 Frequently asked questions Ferry Scotland-Norway

 There is no direct ferry from Scotland to Norway.
-You can choose to travel to Holland (Rotterdam or Amsterdam) or France and drive to the north of The Netherlands (Groningen).
-From there you can take a ferry to Kristiansand.
-Other options are to travel to Germany (Kiel) or Denmark (Hirtshals, Copenhagen).
+You can choose to travel to Holland (Rotterdam or Amsterdam) or France and drive to Germany.
+From there you can take a ferry to Kristiansand or Oslo.
+Travelling to Germany (Kiel – Oslo) or Denmark (Hirtshals, Frederikshavn or Copenhagen) is another option.

 Three ferry companies sail to England from the Netherlands.
 These are P&O ferries, Stenaline and DFDS.
 The ferries from France to Dover are from P&O ferries and DFDS.

-There is only one ferry connection from the Netherlands to Norway: the crossing from Eemshaven to Kristiansand.
-It is operated by HNL – Holland Norway Lines.
+There was one ferry connection from the Netherlands to Norway: the crossing from Eemshaven to Kristiansand.
+It was operated by HNL – Holland Norway Lines.

 By boat to England from the Netherlands can be done in 6.5 hours.
 This is how long the shortest crossing takes between Hoek van Holland and Harwich (day trip).
 The longest crossing, on the other hand, takes more than 16 hours (night sailing).
 This one goes between IJmuiden / Amsterdam and Newcastle.